bhale/bakery/README.md

 The Bakery is managed by head pasty chef Kubernetes.

+## TODO

+Create Collection containers to support gathering sensor data from XMPP, ModBus, BacNet.
+Create a hardware gateway to expose legacy sensors to the network (BeagleBone?)

 ## Running the Bakery

 #### Creating a CoreOS / Kubernetes Cluster